Funerals

 • Devote at least one hour, in those days, to read the stewan and bhajan.

-After the bath, camphor is put on the whole body and smoothened with Ghee and sandal powder is also sprinkled all over the body.
-Here are the key points regarding Jain Funerals: The son throws water on the complete body three times and then goes around the fire.
-Touching the Chita while chanting the Numokar Mantra: During the last rites, the slogan of Shanti Path is chanted
+After the bath, camphor is put on the whole body and smoothed with Ghee and sandal powder.
+It is also sprinkled all over the body.
+Here are the key points regarding Jain Funerals.
+The son throws water on the complete body three times.
+And then goes around the fire.
+Touching the Chita while chanting the Numokar Mantra.
+During the last rites, the slogan of Shanti Path may follow.

 The Cremation in Jain Funeral:

-• After some time, they insisted on placing milk in this area.
+• After some time, they insist on placing milk in this area.

-• These remains are gathered in bags and suggest that the corpses could be buried in the same manner.
+• These remain in bags and suggest that the corpses must be bury in the same manner.

-• Specialized bhajans or special welcomes and special tribute songs are sung.
+• Specialised bhajans or special welcomes and special tribute songs are sung.

 • These communications are clicks that are being read by guests who would like to speak.

-• This is followed by a period of quietness in order to give further honour to the spirit of the departed person.
+• You must follow by a period of quietness to give further honour to the spirit of the departed person.

 • The chant of ShivamastuSarvaJagta can best reduce the comfort of this middle part of the funeral service.